threaming/ENCE464_FitnessMonitorV2/README.md

 To configure host tests, open `tests/CMakeLists.txt` in the editor.
 Run `CMake: select a kit` and choose a `GCC` compiler for x86 or x86_64.
 Then run configure and build commands as before.
 (Test explorer currently not working.)

+*TODO*: programming and debugging instructions for VS Code.